 Potting soil (also called “potting mix”) ingredients are similar among all types and brands, but not all potting soils are the same.
 Companies formulate specific ingredient proportions for different growing conditions and plant types.
 Additives like fertilizer make big differences in overall performance.
 All this variety among products can make shopping for quality potting soil a bit of a challenge.
 This guide can help: Ahead, find shopping criteria, tips to help growers choose the right-size bag, and reviews for some of the best potting soils for container gardening needs.

-- BEST BANG FOR THE BUCK: Proven Winners Premium All Purpose Potting Soil
+- RUNNER UP: Proven Winners Premium All Purpose Potting Soil

-- SEED STARTING PICK: Miracle-Gro Seed Starting Potting Mix, 8 Quart
+- BEST FOR SEEDS: Miracle-Gro Seed Starting Potting Mix

 Types of Potting Soil